 Admission to the B.S. in athletic training is limited.
 See “Limited Admissions and Limited Retention Requirements” in this catalog.

-The B.S.Ed. in physical education K-12 program is designed for students who plan to teach physical education at the elementary, intermediate, or secondary level.
-Students who receive physical education K-12 licensure may add endorsement(s) to current license.
-Additional course work is necessary.
+The B.S.Ed. program in physical education is designed for students who plan to teach physical education at the elementary, intermediate, or secondary level.
+The K-12 certification program meets requirements for teaching physical education at all levels.
+The 6-12 certification program meets requirements for secondary certification.
+Those who receive certification may also teach in a second field upon successful completion of necessary course work.
+Students are encouraged to seek middle grades endorsement; additional course work is necessary.

-The B.S. program in kinesiology is designed to prepare students for professional opportunities/further studies in health behavior/promotion, sport performance, sport management, and cardiac rehabilitation settings.
-The program provides a rigorous program of study combining classroom, laboratory, field experiences, and a culminating internship that develop students to become professionals in the health and fitness industry.
+The B.S. program in kinesiology is designed for students preparing for professional opportunities in athletic training or exercise science.
+The limited admission athletic training emphasis is accredited by the Commission on the Accreditation of Athletic Training Education (CAATE) and combines course work with laboratory skills and structured clinical experiences.
+The exercise science emphasis provides a rigorous program of study combining classroom, laboratory, and field experiences that prepare students to become professionals in the health and fitness industry.

 The Department of Kinesiology and Physical Education recommends high school preparation in biology, geometry, chemistry, and physics for students who plan to major or minor in any area of physical education.
 Such students should seek early academic advisement through the office of the coordinator of advisement.

 All instructors will take roll during the first week of classes.
 A properly registered student has the legal right to a “seat” for a reasonable length of time, defined by the Department of Kinesiology and Physical Education as the first class meeting after the university add/drop date.
 Instructors reserve the right to drop administratively any student who has not attended class during this time period.

 With the exception of KNPE 100 and KNPE 111, all 100-level KNPE and KNDN courses may be repeated for credit one time only.